 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get credit.
 Some of the pieces in calculating your FICO score include:

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Lenders want to ensure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone having a near perfect FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You'll still get approved for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double that of someone with a near perfect credit score.